 Be Legal to Launch

-All motorboats must be registered; non powered boats (such as canoes and kayaks) using PFBC properties much either be registered or display a valid launch permit.
+All motorboats must be registered; non-powered boats (such as canoes and kayaks) using PFBC properties must either be registered or display a valid launch permit.

 Don't Drink and Boat